moja-global/moja_global_docs/docs/DeveloperWorkflow/bots_and_integrations.rst

 * **Find unclaimed issues** : Use the `GitHub search feature <https://help.github.com/en/articles/using-search-to-filter-issues-and-pull-requests>`_ to find unclaimed issues by adding one of the following filters to your search:

-  * -label: "in progress" (excludes issues labeled with the in progress label)
+  * -label: ``in progress`` (excludes issues labeled with the in progress label)

   * no:assignee (shows issues without assignees)

-  Issues labeled with the in progress label and/or assigned to other users have already been claimed.
+  Issues labeled with the ``in progress`` label and/or assigned to other users have already been claimed.

-* **Track inactive claimed issues** : If a claimed issue has not been updated for a week, @botmojaglobal will post a comment on the inactive issue to ask the assignee(s) if they are still working on the issue.
+* **Track inactive claimed issues** : If a claimed issue has not been updated for a week, **@botmojaglobal** will post a comment on the inactive issue to ask the assignee(s) if they are still working on the issue.

-  * If you see this comment on an issue you claimed, you should post a comment on the issue to notify @botmojaglobal that you’re still working on it.
+  * If you see this comment on an issue you claimed, you should post a comment on the issue to notify **@botmojaglobal** that you’re still working on it.

-  * If @botmojaglobal does not receive a response from the assignee within 3 days of an inactive issue prompt, @botmojaglobal will automatically remove the issue’s current assignee(s) and the “in progress” label to allow others to work on an inactive issue.
+  * If **@botmojaglobal** does not receive a response from the assignee within 3 days of an inactive issue prompt, **@botmojaglobal** will automatically remove the issue’s current assignee(s) and the ``in progress`` label to allow others to work on an inactive issue.

 Contributing
 ============
-If you wish to help develop and contribute to @botmojaglobal, check out the `mojaglobal/zulipbot  <https://github.com/moja-global/zulipbot>`_ repository fork on GitHub and read the project’s contributing guidelines for more information.
+If you wish to help develop and contribute to **@botmojaglobal**, check out the `mojaglobal/zulipbot  <https://github.com/moja-global/zulipbot>`_ repository fork on GitHub and read the project’s contributing guidelines for more information.

 Welcome Bot
 -----------
-Welcome Bot is a `github app <https://github.com/apps/welcome>`_ that welcomes new users based off maintainer defined comments that should be located in a .github/config.yml.
+Welcome Bot is a `github app <https://github.com/apps/welcome>`_ that welcomes new users based off maintainer defined comments that should be located in a ``.github/config.yml``.
 This app is configured for moja global in order to provide a richer experience to all new contributors.
 This bot is created and maintained by the `probot` organisation  `here <https://github.com/probot>`_.

 **Usage**